 Medical schools want to enroll bright, empathetic, communicative people.
 This means admissions committees care about more than just your MCAT score.
 They want to know who you are and why you're passionate about becoming a doctor.
 Your personal statement is the first opportunity you have to tell a medical school about yourself in your own words.

-Your medical school personal statement is a component of your application submitted to AMCAS or AACOMAS.
+Your medical school personal statement is a component of your application submitted to AMCAS or AACOMAS (NB: If you are applying to medical school in Canada, confirm the application process with your school, as not all application components may be submitted through AMCAS).
 They don't provide a prompt, but they do offer topics to consider.
 Many approaches are acceptable.
 You could write about:

 You'll write an additional essay (or two) when you submit secondary applications to individual schools.
 These essays require you to respond to a specific question.
 Admissions committees will review your entire application, so choose subject matter that complements your original essay.